 Funny Safari was our second -failed- attempt to enter the mobile market.
 The premise, back in 2010, was quite simple.
 In fact, it was almost the same as a very popular title featuring a bird flying along a level: touch the screen at the proper moment, with perfect timing.
 The theme was taking pics of animals while the speed of the level increased.

 We faced so many problems in the development of this game, that lead to an original version that had not so much to do with the release years later, done from scratch.
 Of course, monetization failed in any possible way, but that is another story.
-Our problems had to do with the team not getting the same idea that was written in the game design document prepared while we were working on A Mad Journey, so we tried to patch it with things that were not firstly in the idea.
-The result was a disaster, so we cut the development earlier than expected just to get into new things.
+Our problems had to do with the team not getting the same idea that was written in the game design document prepared while we were working on A Mad Journey, so we tried patching it with things that were not originally in the idea.
+The result was a disaster, so we cut the development earlier than expected just to get into new projects.

 Anecdote: the game change its name about 5-6 times, because previous names were reserved, or not adequate enough.
 We were trying to get to young audiences with this name, but the initial game was not good enough.